Engagement & outreach

 How it unfolds

-Publish the directory and regional maps that connect people to the seeds of their place.
+Establish standards integrating cultural conversations then publish a directory and regional maps that connect people to the seeds of their place.

 This campaign is powered by partners and in-kind capital.
 Add your hands, your organization, or your support.